 Overall, the Montessori approach to freedom, discipline, and behavior management is based on the belief that children are naturally curious and motivated to learn, and that it is the role of the teacher to create an environment that fosters and supports their growth and development.
 By providing children with the freedom to explore and learn, while also establishing clear expectations and consistent consequences for inappropriate behavior, Montessori teachers are able to create a learning environment that is both nurturing and challenging.

 “When the child is given the freedom to move about in a world of objects, he is naturally inclined to perform the tasks necessary for his development entirely on his own.”

 Elements of Freedom and discipline in the Montessori Classroom

-No one can be completely free while they are depended.
-Manifestations of the desire for independence can be observed early in child’s life.
+No one can be completely free while they are dependent.
+Manifestations of the desire for independence can be observed early in a child’s life.
 Freedom and independence are intertwined – independence is essential for freedom.
 The teacher’s task is to remove obstacles on the way to independence.

-Identity of the child can only be formed in the process of his “work“.
-In the Montessori classroom, at first the child gains freedom as an individual and then it grows into ability to be a part of community.
 This freedom comes from within and manifests as self-control.
-It is important to emphasize that the child commits positive behaviour and positive actions not due to the external reinforcement and rewards.
+It is important to emphasize that the child commits positive behavior and positive actions not due to external reinforcement and rewards.
 The child gains inner satisfaction from performing positive actions due to his nature.
-The child does not need external validation of his actions from others as he is able to form personal judgement of his actions.
+The child does not need external validation of his actions from others as he is able to form a personal judgment of his actions.
 It means external rewards or punishment are not necessary.

-1. Freedom of choice.
-Allowing child to have freedom of choice is a demonstration of respect for the child’s development.
-Desire to have freedom to choose is driven by:
+- Freedom of choice.
+Allowing children to have freedom of choice is a demonstration of respect for the child’s development.
+The desire to have the freedom to choose is driven by:

 – will to gain experience

-– the teacher who connects child to the environment and material.
+– the teacher who connects the child to the environment and material

 – gaining more knowledge